vhris/Deep-Spiking-Q-Networks/Code/README.md

   - NEST_agent.py Creates a NEST agent based on a previously trained or converted neural network.
   - NeuralNetworks.py Implements the neural networks using PyTorch.
   - PyNN_agent.py Creates an agent in PyNN based on a previously trained or converted neural network.
 Uses NEST or SpiNNaker as backend
-  - replay_memory.py Implements the classes replay_memory and replay_dataset used for training a DQN and for converting a DQN respectively
+  - replay_memory.py Implements the classes replay_memory and replay_dataset used for training a DQN and for converting a DQN respectively.
   - SQN.py Implements our spiking neural network class which is based on the implementation of SpyTorch [1].
             Class is not limited to Q-networks, but can implement any other type of spiking neural network.
             So far is limited to fully connected networks.
             Contains method weight_conversion which converts the weights of a neural network in order to be used in a SNN.
-            Conversion uses the method from Rueckauer et al. [2]
+            Conversion uses the method from Rueckauer et al. [2].
   - train_agent.py Trains a DQN or DSQN on a gym environment.
   - train_classifier.py Trains a spiking or non-spiking classifier on the replay memory.
-  - utils.
-Contains various functions for plotting and saving.
+  - utils.py Contains various functions for plotting and saving.

 How to use the code is explained in detail in the CartPole experiment notebooks.